xiphonics/picoTracker/usermanual/advance-edition/content/pages/songs.md

 * The top of the song screen displays if you are in SONG or LIVE mode (toggle with <span class="minikeys">EDIT</span>+<span class="minikeys">LEFT</span>/<span class="minikeys">RIGHT</span>) and the name of the project that is currently open.

+* When a song channel is assigned to MIDI input, `IN` row appears above the song grid and shows its incoming MIDI channel.
+Unassigned columns stay blank.
+MIDI input assignments are edited on the Project screen.

 * At the bottom of the screen are the channel playback visualiser boxes.
 Each box correlates with the above column in the song grid.
 When a step is triggered in one of the columns, the note value of that trigger is displayed in the play-time visualizer.

 * On the top right of the song screen we have play-time statistics.
 First there is the clipping indicator which displays “----” when your volume levels are ok and “clip” when you've cleared the headroom and are chopping off the top of your samples.
 The bottom row of the play-time statistics is the amount of time which has passed since you pressed Play.